-- General Hospitals – those Grey’s Anatomy-type places that provide surgery, or where you would go to have a baby – may have one or more units devoted to psychiatric care.
+- General Hospitals – these are the Grey’s Anatomy-type places that provide surgery, or where you would go to have a baby.
+They may have one or more units devoted to psychiatric care.

 - Psychiatric Hospitals – sites that only treat psychiatric patients.
 There won’t be an intensive care unit, general emergency department, or cardiac floor.

 Public hospitals are funded by taxpayers and the government, and they can’t turn patients away.
 Often, public-sector hospitals are divided into city- and state-level institutions.
 In other locations, a county hospital may take the place of a city hospital.

 In the public sector, city and county hospitals generally provide short-term treatment, while state hospitals provide long-term treatment.
 Because they don’t turn people away, public hospitals may have more patients from underserved backgrounds.
 These patients may not be insured, or they may not have an insurance plan accepted by a private hospital.

 Private hospitals may be more selective about whom they admit, based on factors like a patient’s insurance or ability to pay for treatment.